OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 services.AddEmailProvider<YourCustomImplemenation>("A technical name for your implementation")
 ```

-However, if you have a complex provider like the included SMTP provider, you may implement `IConfigureOptions<EmailProviderOptions>` and register it using the `AddEmailProviderOptionsConfiguration<>` extensions.
+However, if you have a complex provider like the included SMTP one, you may implement `IConfigureOptions<EmailProviderOptions>` and register it using the `AddEmailProviderOptionsConfiguration<>` extension.
 For instance:

 ```csharp
 services.AddEmailProviderOptionsConfiguration<YourCustomImplemenation>()